mikieyx/4Mail/readme.md

 3. Create an account (register):

-- Navigate to the 4Mail website.
+- Navigate to the 4Mail's register webpage.
-- Click on the "create account" button.
 - Fill in the registration form that asks for a username, email address, password, and confirm password.
-- Submit the form.
+- Click on the "create account" button to submit the form
 - The system will check the validity of the input and create the account.
 - The system will redirect you to the login page.